 For air transport, the internal combustion engine (piston engine) allowed heavier planes and the emergence of the first commercial services in the 1920s.
 Innovations in air propulsion lead to jet planes that could quickly transport a large number of passengers over long distances.
 Then, wide-body jets (such as the B747) enabled to improve further the scale at which air transportation could carry passengers and freight.

-The technological evolution of maritime transportation impacted more substantially vehicles than their speed, particularly their economies of scale.
+The technological evolution of maritime transportation impacted more substantially conveyances than their speed, particularly their economies of scale.
 Metallic hulls and fuel propulsion enabled the growth of ship size as well as their specialization (oil, freight, containers).
 The introduction of the containership in the 1970s allowed a versatile cargo carrier that continuously benefited from economies of scale and supported the rapid development of the global economy.